- Things to Do

 Dark Star Park

 Show up at 9:32 a.m.
 Aug.
 1. That’s when shadows cast by the poles align with permanent forms in the shape of the shadows on the ground.
 The date marks the day in 1860 that William Henry Ross purchased the land that later became the Rosslyn neighborhood.
-Nancy Holt is the creator behind internationally acclaimed Dark Star Park, first built in 1984 and restored in 2003.
+Nancy Holt is the creator behind the internationally acclaimed Dark Star Park, first built in 1984 and restored in 2002.
 It was Arlington’s first contemporary work of public art-- and sort of like the UK’s Stonehenge that is aligned to the sunset of the winter solstice and the opposing sunrise of the summer solstices—Dark Star Park has become a capital area cultural icon.

 Built in the 1740s, the Ball-Sellers House Museum shows how the middle class used to live in Virginia’s Colonial era.
 Step back in time, and envision farmer John Ball, his wife Elizabeth, and their five daughters spinning wool.
 Or hear about William Carlin, a tailor for George Washington, who also lived in the house back then.
 Visit free every Saturday afternoon from 1 p.m. to 4 p.m. from April through October and the summer holidays of Independence, Memorial, and Labor Days.